zhongkaifu/Seq2SeqSharp/README.md

     </PropertyGroup>
 ```

+# Using Intel MKL to speed up training and inference for CPUs
+Seq2SeqSharp can use Intel MKL to speed up performance for training and inference.
+To use Intel MKL, set ProcessorType to CPU_MKL, and copy files in dll folder to your current working directory.

 # Built-in Tags
 Seq2SeqSharp has several built-in tokens and they are used for certain purposes.
 | Token   | Comments                                                  |